-This course is designed to give the student an appreciation of the progress that has been made in understanding the basic nature of the universe.
-Topics considered include fluid mechanics, temperature and heat transfer, waves, vibrations and acoustic phenomena, atomic structure, light propagation, reflection, images and lenses.
+This course is a continuation of PHY105.
+Topics to be covered include rotation, elasticity, fluid mechanics, temperature and heat transfer, electricity and electric circuits, waves and acoustic phenomena.
 Lab work is correlated with class discussions.
 Three hours lecture and two hours lab per week.
-Prerequisite: PHY105 recommended.
+Prerequisite: PHY105.
 Spring.